 I know this journey

-For more than thirty-five years, I’ve navigated multiple journeys in roles of non-professional caregiving support for family and loved ones.
+For more than forty years, I’ve navigated multiple journeys in roles of non-professional caregiving support for family and loved ones.
 Several of these include my grandmother, my father, and I’m currently in this role with my beloved husband, Jack.

 I know it's a journey